Ford Corsair: Ford Corsair (UA, Australia)

 Known during development as 'Project Matilda', the Corsair was produced under a model-sharing scheme known as the Button Plan.
 It was offered as a four-door sedan and as a five-door liftback, in GL and Ghia trim levels with 2.0 L (CA20E) and 2.4 L (KA24E) four-cylinder engines.

 The Corsair was intended to replace the Mazda 626-based Ford Telstar, which was imported from Japan.
-The two were sold side by side in the Australian Ford range, with the Telstar only available as the high-performance TX5 hatchback.
+The two were sold side by side in the Australian Ford range, with the Telstar available only as the high-performance TX5 hatchback.
 However, it proved less popular than the Telstar had been, losing sales dramatically during 1991.

 When Nissan closed its Australian plant in 1992, the Corsair was discontinued and the imported Telstar once again became Ford's main offering in the midsized segment, until being replaced by the Mondeo in 1995.

 Edsel Corsair

 The unrelated Edsel Corsair was produced by the former Mercury-Edsel-Lincoln Division of the Ford Motor Company in the United States and sold under its Edsel marque in 1958 and 1959.